ECO423 Principles of Derivatives Pricing and Risk Management

 - Aspects of financial risk management (Greeks, Value at Risk etc)

-- Understand the application of simulation techniques in risk management, and the different roles played by physical and risk-adjusted probabilities
+- understand the role of simulation techniques in valuation and risk management, and the different roles played by physical and risk-adjusted probabilities

-Four hour written school exam.
-The exam will be given in English and has to be answered in English.
+Four-hour written school exam.
+The exam will be given in English and must be answered in English.

 Grading scale A - F.